daniel29han/projects/README.md

 <br><br>

 ### `why do this project?`
-- To study what characteristics of language imply the insincerity of a question.<br><br>
+- To study what characteristics of language signify the insincerity of a question.<br><br>
 - To automate the process of classifiction such that, given a question, my project outputs the result instantly.<br><br>
 - To use Data Science to promote healthy web environment and protect vulnerable groups from toxic contents.
 <br><br>